Need to know

 If you've been paying for Extras insurance all year – which pays you benefits for money you've spent on services such as physiotherapy, chiropractic or dental appointments – you likely have just a few weeks left to ensure you're getting the most for your money.

-The average extras cover for a single person costs about $865 a year (without the health insurance rebate).
+The average extras cover for a single person in Victoria costs about $866 a year (without the health insurance rebate) and other states are similar.
 That's a lot of money to spend if you're not actually using it to its full extent.

 Most health insurance funds reset their extras benefits on 1 January, so anything you haven't used before then will be lost.
 Now's the time to book in those last-minute appointments to ensure you get bang for your buck.